muchirijane/learning-code-through-github-repos/.github/Pull_request_template.md

-# Which type of PR is this? (check the ones applicable)
+# 🤔 This is a
 - [ ] Feature
 - [ ] Bug
 - [ ] Documentation Update
 - [ ] Translation

-# Description
+# ✍ Description
--Write a short description
+- Write a short description

-# screenshoots
+# 📸 screenshoots
 Original                    | Updated
 |---------------------------|----------------------------|
 |                             |                            |
 |  **Orignal screenshoot**      |   **updated screenshot**   |

-# Added testing?
+# ✔ Added testing?
 - [ ] Yes
 - [ ] No because it's not needed
 - [ ] No because I  don't know how to and I need help